VoIPGRID/swiftdrop/README.rst

 distinct e-mail addresses*, could be configured as follows::

     # Postfix configuration (read by start wrapper and/or confd)
+    # - postfix hostname, prefer having it resolvable, also used in HELO
     MYHOSTNAME=swiftdrop.example.com
     # - swiftdrop destinations (see also SWIFTDROP_xxx_RECIPIENTS)
     RECIPIENTS='[